shlomoron/LEAP-solution/README.md

 ### For the high-resolution dataset:
 When I created the high-res dataset, I already had experience with the low-res one, so bullets 1.1-1.3 are combined into a single notebook.
 Here, too, I give a copy, not the original one, for the same reason I mentioned in 1.3.
 See the notebook [here](https://www.kaggle.com/code/shlomoron/leap-download-data-1-xx-public).
 I run 44 copies of this notebook, with notebook_id between 1 to 44.
 Each notebook downloads 5[batches]\*100[grids]\*21600[atmospheric columns] for a total of 10,800,000 samples per notebook, resulting in a dataset of \~60GB in size per notebook (and \~60*44~2.6TB in total.
 I wanted to download more but started to get afraid that the Kaggle system would decide that I was a bot and ban me, lol.
 Also, each high-res model I train uses approximately only 1TB or so of this data, so it's enough for the number of models I trained).
 See the first dataset [here](https://www.kaggle.com/datasets/shlomoron/leap-tfrecs-1-xx).
 ## 2. Create auxiliary data sets
-There are several datasets that I need for training.
+There are several additional datasets that I need for training.
 #### 2.1.
 Grid metadata.
 This is for latitude/longitude data of the grid indices since I use lat/lon as auxiliary loss.
 See notebook [here](https://www.kaggle.com/code/shlomoron/leap-grid) and dataset [here](https://www.kaggle.com/datasets/shlomoron/leap-gdata-ds).
 #### 2.2.
 Mean, std, and min/max of all columns in Kaggle train and test set.